jgomezdans/get_modis/README.rst

     collection number), the year, the MODIS reference tile and additionally, where to save the data to, and whether to verbose.
 The user may also select a temporal period in terms of days of year.
+    New: Now this program is compatible with Python 3.4 and it can download non-reprojected MODIS images with lat/lon coordinates (now it parses the hdf associated xml for the bounding box).

     EXAMPLES